ucsb-cs111/w20/_info/02_policy.md

 by the weekend before the midterm.
 The final exam will be cumulative, covering all the topics in the course.

+For the exams you may bring one page of your own paper notes, which you must turn in with your exam.
+No other references or books are allowed.
-For the exams you may use your own paper notes (no limit on amount), but you may not use phones, pads, or electronic devices of any kind.
+You may not use phones, pads, or electronic devices of any kind.

 We will grade the exams in GradeScope, and requests for regrades must be submitted through GradeScope.
-The deadlines for submitting regrade requests are as follows:
+The deadlines for submitting regrade requests will be posted here before the exams.
-- Regrade requests for midterm 1 must be made by 1pm Monday, February 18.
-- Regrade requests for midterm 2 must be made by noon Monday, March 18.
-- Regrade requests for the final exam must be made by midnight Thursday, March 21.
+March 21.